sparkflows/sparkflows-docs/docs/tutorials/reload-sample-projects/load-sample-projects.rst

-Loading Sample Projects
+Reloading Sample Projects
 =============================

 This tutorial explains the process of loading/reloading sample projects.

 This feature of load sample projects allows the user to load the data from any path configured by admin.
-It also provides the user to create projects that are private and accessible only to them."
+It also provides the user to create projects that are private and accessible only to them.

 The steps for the same are as follows:

 Step 1 : Configure the Path
 ----------------------------------
 #. **Login** to Fire Insights.